 Today there are a plethora of inequality measures with different proprieties (Hao and Naiman, 2010; Cowell, 2011).
 Widely used in social sciences are quantile function-based measures like top income shares, the quantile ratio or the Gini coefficient, which is undoubtedly the most prominent inequality measure in the academic literature as well as for government statistics.
 As it is derived from the Lorenz curve, the quantified amount of inequality can be described simply in a formal and visual way.
 Therefore the Gini coefficient is easy to understand.
 However, several drawbacks are reported in the literature.
 The Gini coefficient is more sensitive to changes in the middle of the distribution, which is not necessarily a desired feature.
 Most importantly, being a single aggregate measure, the Gini coefficient cannot tell if it is driven by a few rich or many poor individuals.
 This can be problematic for comparison between countries or over time.
 In extreme cases two totally different distributions share the same Gini coefficient (Cowell 2011, 69).
 Another widely used measure is the Atkinson index.
 It is derived from a social welfare function.
 Atkinson (1975, 47) noted that inequality “cannot, in general, be measured without introducing social judgments.”
 Measures such as the Gini coefficient are not purely ‘statistical’ and they embody implicit judgments about the weight to be attached to inequality at different points on the income scale (i.e. sensitivity in the middle of the distribution).
 Therefore, the Atkinson index incorporates a sensitivity parameter (ε), which can range from 0 (meaning that the researcher is indifferent about the nature of the income distribution) to infinity (where the researcher is concerned only with the income position of the very lowest-income group).
 One obstacle to using this measure is that the researchers must actively choose, and thus justify, their choice of sensitivity parameter.
 Similar to the Atkinson index, measures derived from information theory (e.g. Theil index) incorporate a sensitivity parameter that varies in the weight given to different parts of the income spectrum.
 A beneficial property of information theory-based measures is that they are decomposable; that is, they can be broken down into component parts (i.e. population subgroups).
 This enables analyses of between‐ and within‐group effects.

 The estimation of inequality measures is flexible when data are available on the micro level – as is commonly the case with survey data and also with micro tax data.
 As surveys relate on samples the estimation includes inherently a statistical uncertainty, which means tax data relying on full population are more precise.
 The problem gets more accentuated with measures focusing on the extremes of the distribution.
 As income distributions are usually left skewed with long tails this is especially true for measures focusing on the upper part of the distribution.
 If a researcher has to deal with aggregated tax data, however, calculation of inequality measures is restricted.
 First, the precision of the measures suffers because of the aggregation.
 Second, it is not possible to decompose the measure by household characteristics.
-Nonetheless, all common measures (like the Gini coefficient or Theil index) can still be calculated, even though calculation can be technically challenging.
+Nonetheless, all common measures (like the Gini coefficient or Theil index) can still be calculated.

 Statistical units